ros2/ros2_documentation/source/How-To-Guides/Ament-CMake-Documentation.rst

 Defining Persistent Environment Variables through Hooks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This section provides a quick example on how to use environment hooks to configure FastDDS XML profiles for your ROS2 package.
+This section provides a quick example on how to use environment hooks to configure FastDDS XML profiles for your ROS 2 package.

 A recommended best practice when defining environment hooks is to place them within a dedicated ``hooks`` directory inside the package workspace.